-By 2002 the discussion for a gym and additional rooms reached a climax when the School Board did initiate a Feasibility Study.
-Through many ups and downs dealing with the raising of funds, neighbors, city council, diocese, and the architects, the building began in July 2007 and the gym was able to be occupied by the 100th Anniversary on September 14, 2008.
+By 2002, the discussion for a gym and additional rooms reached a climax when the School Board initiated a Feasibility Study.
+Through many ups and downs dealing with the raising of funds, neighbors, city council, the Diocese, and the architects, the building began in July 2007 and the gym was able to be occupied by the 100th Anniversary on September 14, 2008.
 It was totally completed and paid for by the fall of 2013.

-And starting with fall 2018, St. Rose’s, that had provided early childhood education since 1940 in the convent, moved into St. Mary’s Parish School.
+In the fall of 2018, St. Rose’s, that had provided early childhood education since 1940 in the convent, moved into St. Mary’s Parish School.
 So, St. Mary’s Parish School now provides education starting with Early Childhood (age 3) through Eighth Grade.

 The School has undergone many changes with its logo and mascots.
 Each speaks to its history: the crest of the Ursuline Sisters is SERVIAM (“I will serve”) to the crest that is used in the school today (in the shape of the Ursuline SERVIAM).
 This crest speaks of the 3 R’s that that school strives for every student to possess: Respect (for self and others), Responsibility (for and to other others); Resourcefulness (using one’s gift to build a better world).

 A logo the school has had for many years is that of a lion—a symbol of strength and leadership

 The dragonfly has been a vital symbol of hope and life for the school community.